By James T. Bennett

 - In the last twenty years, Americans interest in public works has renewedbut do we see with the clarity needed?
 Bennett keenly observes that while some of Americas roads and bridges are in disrepair, often the phrase crumbling infrastructure is overblown and used to justify the unnecessary spending of additional billions of tax-payer dollars.
 Just as the politics and policy were full of nuance when the nation began, they are still full of twists and turns centuries later.
 Bennetts conclusion examines proposed reform, including highway tolls and privatizing roads.

 Infrastructure is a hot topic for all political parties.
 The right thinks the government is inefficient in its building of roads, producing, as a result, a crumbling mess of highways and byways.
 The left has expanded the term infrastructure to apply to things the Founders likely didnt want it to entail.
-These differing views raise the questions.
+These differing views raise questions.
 What is infrastructure?
 If its so vital, why are Americas roads a mess?
 Or are they?
 Written by one of Americas foremost experts on the topic, James Bennett, Highway Heist answers these questions and more.
 Research Fellow at the Independent Institute, Dr. Bennett holds the William P. Snavely Chair of Political Economy and Public Policy in the Department of Economics at George Mason University.
-With an historians eye for detail, and an economists calculator for supply and demand, Bennett lays out what Americas infrastructure has looked like from the time when mere dirt bicycle-paths connected Americans to what we see now: an expansive, intricate lacework of highways crisscrossing America.
+With an historians eye for detail, and an economists calculator for supply and demand, Bennett lays out what Americas infrastructure has looked like from the time when mere horse-drawn carriages and canals connected Americans to what we see now: an expansive, intricate lacework of highways crisscrossing America.
 While the Founding Fathers could see infrastructures importance, they could not decide how to establish itand most importantly, who should pay for it.
 The internal improvement issue caused controversy among them and was the catalyst for many a robust argument.
 Both yesterday and today.
 Millions of Americans travel billions of miles per year on every surfacefrom Californias state route 1 to Washington D.C.s Capital Beltway.
 In this book, Bennett explains how Americas infrastructure has gone from an idea, to superhighways, to a crumbling mess, and, perhaps, to not as bad as we think.
 Bennett also suggests nongovernmental solutions to the infrastructure problems in America that in fact could use improvement.

 Are Roadways Even in the Constitution?